 The Jack Poole Plaza is a large open-air plaza next to the Vancouver Trade and Convention Centre in downtown Vancouver, BC, Canada.

-Throughout the year, there are many events that take place at the plaza such as Canada Day celebrations, Christmas Market, and formerly the New Year's Eve celebrations.
+Throughout the year, there are many annual Events that take place at the plaza such as Canada Day celebrations, Vancouver Christmas Market, and formerly the New Year's Eve celebrations.
 There is even the occasional protest that is held here!

 The plaque says:

 THIS PLAZA RECOGNIZES JACK POOLE: A GREAT CANADIAN, A GREAT WESTERNER, A GREAT MAN.

 Jack Poole was a giant of a man, a builder of better communities who voluntarily provided exceptional leadership with an unwavering commitment to the public good as exemplified by his extraordinary service as Chairman of the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games.

 Jack always considered it an honour to be asked to serve, whether it was in the interests of better health research and the care that followed, the provision of affordable and high quality accommodation for working families or hosting the Games that reflect the magnificent splendor of our land, the warmth of our hospitality, and the power and passion of our people.

 Each of us faces choices about how we will spend our lives.
 Jack chose to spend his honouring and encouraging what was best in all of us.